ArboreSign/sigfox-python-flask/README.md

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/sigfox-python-flask/master/images/ngrok.png" width="600"></p>

 If that works for you, you're almost there!
-We just need to setup the SIGFOX Backend now.
+We just need to setup the Sigfox Backend now.

 ### SIGFOX Backend

 Direct your browser to https://backend.sigfox.com.
 If you haven't yet activated your Akeru module, you will need to do this now.
 Navigate to https://backend.sigfox.com/activate and choose Snootlab as your Dev Kit provider.
 Next pick your country and respective provider.
 Find your Akeru's Device ID and PAC number as you'll need these for activation (you can find them on the box that the device came in!).
 You'll then be asked to enter some personal details and create an account.
-Do this and you should be registered on the SIGFOX Backend!
+Do this and you should be registered on the Sigfox Backend!
 Check the email account that you registered with and you should have a link inviting you to activate your account.
 The device you added should appear in your account!

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/sigfox-python-flask/master/images/sigfox-activation.png" width="900"></p>